ANSANJAY/StackMemoryManagement/1_Stack Memory Corruption.md

-### Title: 101.
-Stack Memory Corruption 🧠💻
+# Stack Memory Corruption 🧠💻

----
+# Stack Corruption and Its Consequences

-### # Concepts 📘
+- **Definition**: Stack corruption is an
-#### Stack Corruption and Its Consequences
+   - inadvertent `alteration of the stack’s data` beyond memory limits
-- **Definition**: Stack corruption is an inadvertent alteration of the stack’s data beyond memory limits, often leading to erratic program behavior.
+   - often leading to `erratic program behavior`.

 - **Example Breakdown**:
     - A program containing a `main` function and another function, say `foo`, was provided as an example.